The Music Trades: Selected articles, quotes, and reviews

 Harry Botsford (born 1890) wrote an article titled "Diversified Needs of the Trade Magazine," in The Editor (Ridgewood, New Jersey), Vol. 52, No. 7, April 10, 1920, pps.
 4–5.
 In it, he lauds The Music Trades as "one of the foremost publications which may be classed as a trade journal," and proceeds to examine a particular issue — Vol. 58, No. 25, December 20, 1919.
 Botsford points out that the articles in the issue are diverse, but at first glance, seemingly not relevant for a lack of direct connections to the music field.
 Yet he sees how topics of other sectors and industries — and commerce as a whole — relate to music commerce.
 Botsford stated that the articles, all of them, were interesting and well-written; but averred that each writing assignment might have been better-filled by "a live writer in the field, if said writer would have used his brain."
 Botsford, a trade writer himself, seemed to be challenging his profession to exercise more interdisciplinarity writing.
 Referring to Secor's article, Botsford posed the question, "Why couldn't some of we fellows who write for farm papers have thought of the idea?
 Have we been overlooking possibilities?"

-The December 20, 1919, issue, as a whole, bears some similarities to some of the special macro-economic issues of the 21st-century.
+The "December 20, 1919 (Vol. 57, no. 25)", issue, as a whole, bears some similarities to some of the special macro-economic issues of the 21st-century.
 Botsford's review covered the following articles by authors, nearly all of whom were trade publication editors: